MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-ubuntu-azure.md

 ## Prerequisites

-- OS: Ubuntu 14.04 and 16.04 (for newer versions, contact support), or RHEL 7.2 or higher, or CentOS 7.2 or higher
+- OS: Ubuntu 14.04 and 16.04 (for newer versions, contact support), RHEL 7.2 or higher, or CentOS 7.2 or higher

 - Disk space: 250 GB